jbateman3/ArduinoIR/README.md

 # ArduinoIR

 IR bootloader for an arduino atmega328p.
-Allows wireless uploading of sketches to the arduino.
+Allows wireless and wired uploading of sketches to the arduino.

+##Warning## For wired (serial) programming digital pins 1 (TX) and 3 (RX) are used.
+This is due to the IR reviver using pin 0.

-Sketches upload reliably at 4800 baud, however higher baud rates are available.
+Sketches upload reliably at 4800 baud (IR Programming), however higher baud rates are available.
 Always keep the transmitter and receiver in close range and line of site.

+Sketches upload at 57600 baud for serial programming using the arduino optiboot blootloader

 ## Ingredients